Francesco Crispi: Legacy

 Crispi was a colourful and intensely patriotic character.
 He was a man of enormous energy but with a violent temper.
 His whole life, public and private, was turbulent, dramatic and marked by a succession of bitter personal hostilities.
 According to some Crispi's "fiery pride, almost insane touchiness and indifference to sound methods of government" were due to his Albanian inheritance.
 Although he began life as a revolutionary and democratic figure, his premiership was authoritarian and he showed disdain for Italian liberals.
-He was born as a firebrand and died as firefighter.
+He was born as a firebrand and died as a firefighter.
 At the end of the 19th century, Crispi was the dominant figure of Italian politics for a decade.
 He was saluted by Giuseppe Verdi as 'the great patriot'.
-He was a more scrupulous statesman than Cavour, a more realistic conspirator than Mazzini, a more astute figure than Garibaldi.
+He was a more scrupulous statesman than Cavour, a more realistic conspirator than Mazzini, and a more astute figure than Garibaldi.
 His death resulted in lengthier obituaries in Europe's press than for any Italian politician since Cavour.

 As prime minister in the 1880s and 1890s, Crispi was internationally famous and often mentioned along with world statesmen such as Bismarck, Gladstone and Salisbury.
 Originally an enlightened Italian patriot and democratic liberal, he went on to become a bellicose authoritarian prime minister and ally and admirer of Bismarck.
 He is often seen as a precursor of Benito Mussolini.
-Mussolini portrayed the Liberal era (1861–1922) as a perversion of the idealist vision of Mazzini and Garibaldi, and Crispi was the lone prime minister of the Liberal era whom Il Duce depicted in favorable terms.
-In particular, Mussolini praised Crispi as the inventor of an "Italian imperialism" as opposed to "western imperialism", presenting his foreign policy as the inspiration for Fascist foreign policy, and the period after 1896 was excoriated as a period of decline caused by the alleged pusillanimous policy of Giolitti.
+Mussolini portrayed the Liberal era (1861–1922) as a perversion of the idealist vision of Mazzini and Garibaldi, and Crispi was the lone prime minister of the Liberal era whom Il Duce depicted in favourable terms.
+In particular, Mussolini praised Crispi as the inventor of "Italian imperialism" as opposed to "western imperialism", presenting his foreign policy as the inspiration for Fascist foreign policy, and the period after 1896 was excoriated as a period of decline caused by the alleged pusillanimous policy of Giolitti.
 Mussolini presented his foreign policies such as conquering Ethiopia to "avenge Adawa" and making an alliance with Nazi Germany as a continuation of Crispi's foreign policy who likewise tried to conquer Ethiopia and made an alliance with the German Empire.
 His reputation was a victim of Italian Fascism, which awarded him an abundance of street names, most erased after 1945.
 With the collapse of Fascism, Crispi's reputation was left fatally tarnished.

 Historian R.J.B.
 Bosworth says that Crispi: